rcr2f/advancedrobotics/README.md

 roslaunch stewart_platform controller_manager.launch
 ```

-Then, you can run the start the main node:
+Then, you can start the main node:
 ```
 rosrun stewart_platform stewart.py
 ```